atropos-null/LS/py109/py109_studyguide.md

 *   When a _value evaluates as true_ in a boolean context, say that it "**evaluates to true**" or "**is truthy**"
 *   When a _value evaluates as false_ in a boolean context, say that it "**evaluates to false**" or "**is falsy**".
-*   Do NOT say a value "is True" or "is equal to True" unless it's literally the boolean value True.
+*   Do NOT say a value "is True" or "is equal to True" unless it's literally the boolean value `True`.
-*   Do NOT say a value "is False" or "is equal to False" unless it's literally False.
+*   Do NOT say a value "is False" or "is equal to False" unless it's literally `False`.

 ```python